Megasteel32/feeds_and_speeds/README.md

 # Feeds and Speeds Calculator

-This project is a CNC milling calculator that helps you determine the optimal feedrate, width of cut (WOC) and depth of cut (DOC) for your CNC milling operations.
+This is a CNC milling calculator that helps you determine the optimal feedrate, width of cut (WOC) and depth of cut (DOC) for your CNC milling operations.
 The calculator is implemented as a Python script using PyQt6 for the GUI.

 ## Running the Source Code